-Forest lands can be improved by removing or modifying large areas of green-leaf manzanita and/or snow brush which pose a threat from wildfire.
 Current management practices along with unmanaged adjacent areas help maintain suitable habitat for a wide variety of species including those with large home ranges.
-The owner would like to continue current management practices and improve the overall wildlife and fish habitats throughout the property.
+Tahoe Donner would like to continue current management practices and improve the overall wildlife and fish habitats throughout the property.

 Threatened and Endangered Species + Other Desired Species Habitat Improvements

 This is an excerpt of a report prepared by Lorna Dobrovolny, staff environmental scientist, of the California Department of Fish and Wildlife: